tiequan12345/tiequan-pnl-webapp/PRD.md

 5. API Endpoints (MVP)

 All endpoints are authenticated.

+Current implementation (Phase 1 – assets & accounts):
+	•	`GET /api/assets` and `GET /api/accounts` return ordered lists of assets/accounts from Prisma (no search or pagination yet), used by the `/assets` and `/accounts` pages.
+	•	`POST /api/assets` and `POST /api/accounts` create new records with explicit validation of required fields and return 400 responses with informative error messages when input is missing, invalid, or (for assets) when a duplicate symbol is detected.
+	•	`PUT /api/assets/:id` and `PUT /api/accounts/:id` update existing records by numeric id, returning 404 JSON responses when the target asset or account does not exist.
+	•	Enum‑like string fields such as `type`, `volatility_bucket`, `pricing_mode`, `account_type`, and `status` are validated in these handlers against the allowed value sets defined in Section 4.1, even though they are stored as plain `String` columns in SQLite.

+Planned / not yet implemented endpoints:
 	•	GET /api/assets – list, with optional search.
 	•	POST /api/assets – create.
 	•	PUT /api/assets/:id – update.